MMA News: Conor McGregor ‘Probably Going To Sleep’ Khabib Nurmagomedov At ‘UFC 229,’ Says Kevin Lee

-After almost two years of MMA hiatus, former UFC two-division champion Conor McGregor is set to fight again in the Octagon.
+After an almost two-year hiatus from MMA, former UFC two-division champion Conor McGregor is set to fight again in the Octagon.
 “The Notorious” will be challenging UFC lightweight champion Khabib Nurmagomedov at UFC 229 on October 6 at T-Mobile Arena in Las Vegas, Nevada.
 Since the much-awaited fight was officially announced, “The Eagle” emerged as the heavy favorite to win against McGregor.

-The undefeated UFC lightweight champion is good at ground fight which is one of Conor McGregor’s weaknesses.
+The undefeated UFC lightweight champion is good at fighting on the ground, which is one of Conor McGregor’s weaknesses.
 Also, his incredible defense makes it harder for McGregor to land a critical strike in their upcoming fight.
-However, according to Kevin Lee, who currently ranks No. 5 in the UFC lightweight divison, Nurmagomedov should not be overconfident that he can easily defeat the Irish fighter.
+However, according to Kevin Lee, who currently ranks No. 5 in the UFC lightweight division, Nurmagomedov should not be overconfident that he can easily defeat the Irish fighter.

 Lee believes McGregor is not the type of fighter that should be underestimated.
 Unlike the popular prediction for UFC 229, the 25-year-old mixed martial artist said in a recent appearance on MMAjunkie Radio that McGregor is going to beat Nurmagomedov via knockout.